The Curly Girl’s Guide to Dew Points, Humectants, & Humidity

 This post may contain affiliate links, and I will earn a commission if you purchase through these links.
 Please read the disclosure policy for more details.

 In this post, I break down dew points, humectants, emollients, and humidity so that you can confidently style your wavy and curly hair according to the weather.
-No more wasting time and product and going outside to totally ruin all your hard work!
+No more wasting time and product just to step outside and have it all fall apart.

-After following the curly girl method for several years, I have the basics down and was able to learn about weather styling.
-Lucky for me, I live in a place with the same temps and dew point year round so I don’t have to switch up my products for the seasons.
-I just have to make sure it’s not full on raining because then I definitely need to bust out the hard hold gel and probably even leave some of the cast.
+After following the curly girl method for several years, I’ve got the basics down and learned how to work with the weather.
+Luckily, I live somewhere with pretty consistent temps and dew points year-round, so I don’t have to switch up my products for the seasons.
+I just need to make sure it’s not full-on raining, because then I definitely reach for a hard hold gel and usually leave some of the cast.

 The curly girl's guide to weather styling - all about humectants, emollients, humidity, and dew points